Chocorean/chocorean.github.io/pages/about.md

 ---
-layout: page
+layout: default
-title: About
+title: About me
-permalink: /about/
+permalink: /about
 ---

 Not sure how I will use this page.
 Let's see.